aozbakir/my_project/README.md

 including the presentation used to demonstrate the Git workflow.
 These documents provide additional context, examples, and guidance
 to help learners understand each step of the project.
+I speak without a mouth
+and hear without ears